zeevm/delta-kernel-rs/README.md

 we will not break APIs in patch releases (`0.1.0` -> `0.1.1`).

 ## Arrow versioning
-If you enable the `default-engine` or `sync-engine` features, you get an implementation of the `Engine` trait that uses [Arrow] as its data format.
+If you enable the `default-engine` feature, you get an implementation of the `Engine` trait that uses [Arrow] as its data format.

-The [`arrow crate`](https://docs.rs/arrow/latest/arrow/) tends to release new major versions rather quickly.
+The [`arrow crate`](https://docs.rs/arrow/latest/arrow/) tends to release new major versions rather frequently.
 To enable engines that already integrate arrow to also integrate kernel and not force them to track a specific version of arrow that kernel depends on, we take as broad dependency on arrow versions as we can.

 We allow selecting the version of arrow to use via feature flags.
 Currently we support the following
 flags: